 | Copilot Studio | Messages/month | ~$200/25K messages | M365 or standalone | Citizen developers / IT |

-Microsoft 365 Copilot is not a standalone product — it's a layer that sits on top of existing Microsoft 365 infrastructure.
+Microsoft 365 Copilot is not a standalone product.
+It is a layer that sits on top of existing Microsoft 365 infrastructure.
 Before a single Copilot licence can be deployed, your organisation needs:

-Microsoft Entra ID: Copilot uses your organisation's identity infrastructure to determine data access permissions.
-If your Entra ID permissions are poorly configured (overly broad access groups, stale permissions, orphaned accounts), Copilot will surface confidential information to users who shouldn't see it — because Copilot respects existing permissions, and existing permissions are often wrong.
-Pre-deployment permission hygiene is not optional; it's a security prerequisite.
+Microsoft Entra ID: Copilot uses your identity infrastructure to determine data access permissions.
+If your Entra ID permissions are poorly configured (overly broad access groups, stale permissions, orphaned accounts), Copilot will surface confidential information to users who should not see it.
+Pre-deployment permission hygiene is a security prerequisite, not optional.

 Data readiness: Copilot is only as useful as the data it can access.
-Organisations with well-organised SharePoint libraries, structured email archives, and consistent naming conventions get dramatically better results than those with chaotic file storage, duplicate documents across multiple locations, and outdated content that hasn't been archived.
-Data readiness is not a licensing cost — but it's a deployment cost that organisations consistently underestimate.
+Organisations with well-organised SharePoint libraries and consistent naming conventions get dramatically better results than those with chaotic file storage and outdated content.
+Data readiness is not a licensing cost but a deployment cost organisations consistently underestimate.

-Network and infrastructure: Copilot requires reliable internet connectivity and uses Microsoft's cloud AI infrastructure.
-There is no on-premise Copilot option — all AI processing occurs in Microsoft's data centres.
+Network and infrastructure: All AI processing occurs in Microsoft's data centres.
+There is no on-premise Copilot option.
 For organisations with strict data residency requirements, verify that Copilot processing occurs within your contracted Azure region.
-For the data and privacy implications, see our AI data usage and privacy terms guide.
+See our AI data usage and privacy terms guide.

 |---|---|---|---|